fakedrtom/oncogemini/README.md

 in all tumor samples.
 These requirements can be adjusted with the following usage options:

 ```
-usage: gemini truncal [-h] [--minDP INTEGER] [--minGQ INTEGER]
-                      [--maxNorm FLOAT] [--patient STRING] [--samples STRING]
-                      [--increase FLOAT] [--columns STRING] [--filter STRING]
-                      [--purity] [--somatic_only] [--cancers STRING]
-                      db

-positional arguments:
-  db                The name of the database to be queried.

 optional arguments:
-  -h, --help        show this help message and exit
-  --minDP INTEGER   Minimum depth required in all samples default is 0)
-  --minGQ INTEGER   Minimum genotype quality required in all samples (default
-                    is 0)
   --maxNorm FLOAT   Optional: specify a maximum normal sample AF to allow
                     (default is 0)
-  --patient STRING  Specify a patient to filter (should correspond to a
-                    patient_id in ped file)
-  --samples STRING  Optional: rather than including all samples, a string of
-                    comma-separated specified samples to use (default is
-                    "All")
   --increase FLOAT  Optional: add amount to increase truncal AF filter between
                     normal and tumor samples (default is 0)
-  --columns STRING  A list of columns that you would like returned (default is
-                    "*", which returns every column)
-  --filter STRING   Restrictions to apply to variants (SQL syntax)
-  --purity          Using purity estimates in ped file, make corrections to AF
-                    to be used
-  --somatic_only    Only include variants that have been marked as somatic via
-                    the set_somatic command
-  --cancers STRING  Restrict results to variants/genes associated with
-                    specific cancer types by entering a comma-separated string
-                    of cancer type abbreviations (see documents for
-                    abbreviations) REQUIRES that db include
-                    civic_gene_abbrevations and/or cgi_gene_abbreviations
 ```
 ### unique
 To identify variants that appear to be unique to a sample (or group) or sample(s), the